About Danish Ports

 3 principles

-The ambition is based on 3 overarching principles for the work of Danish Ports:
+The ambition is based on 3 overall principles for the work in Danish Ports:

 Focus on business development and market opportunities

-Danish Ports Association focuses on its members' added value, competitiveness and business development as well as on uncovering new market opportunities both nationally and internationally.
+Danish Ports focuses on its members' added value, competitiveness and business development, and on uncovering new market opportunities both nationally and internationally.

 Clear and sharp profile